enkidevs/curriculum/python/python-core/looping/while-loops.md

 ## Practice

-Print the all numbers between 0 and 10 *inclusive*:
+Print all numbers between 0 and 10 *inclusive*:

 ```python
 x = 0